top of page

 My One True Hero Ever Rings

-The Bell who chimes my everything
+The Bell who chimes the songs I sing

 My One True Hero Ever Rocks